 Unclear if All Tax Breaks Worth the Cost

 Georgia foregoes billions of dollars in state revenue each year through dozens of credits, deductions and other breaks technically known as tax expenditures.
-Aimed at policy goals such as economic growth or boosting family pocketbooks, Georgia’s assortment of tax breaks add up to an estimated $8.6 billion in lost state revenue in the 2018 budget year.
-Even by a more conservative estimate that excludes a set of business exemptions found in most states, Georgia’s tax breaks still yield an annual cost of about $5 billion.
+Aimed at policy goals such as economic growth or boosting family finances, Georgia’s assortment of tax breaks add up to an estimated $8.8 billion in lost state revenue in the 2019 budget year.
+Even by a more conservative estimate that excludes a set of business sales tax exemptions found in most states, Georgia’s tax breaks still yield an annual cost of about $5.3 billion.

-Some of Georgia’s tax breaks, such as sales tax exemptions for groceries and key business purchases including energy used in manufacturing, provide protections for families and the economy.
+Some of Georgia’s tax breaks, such as sales tax exemptions for groceries and some business purchases including energy used in manufacturing, provide key protections for families and the economy.
 But others deliver outsized gains to select groups or industries, often with questionable benefit to the state.
-It’s unclear which tax breaks are worth the cost and which aren’t because Georgia lacks any formal review process to measure and compare costs and benefits.
-A growing number of states is charting a path that protects taxpayers and makes sure tax breaks are working as lawmakers intend.
-In the past five years, at least 27 states, including Florida, Texas and other Southern neighbors, either created a new tax break review process or improved upon existing practices.
+It’s unclear which tax breaks are worth the cost and which aren’t because Georgia lacks a formal review process to measure and compare costs and benefits.
+Though state lawmakers have begun to slowly move in the right direction in recent years, Georgia still lags behind best-practices policies increasingly common nationwide.
+In the past five years, at least 27 states, including Florida, Tennessee and Texas, either created a new tax break review process or improved upon existing practices.